 - Synchronizes changes when connectivity returns

-This paradigm shift transforms PWAs from fragile web pages into resilient applications that work reliably regardless of network conditions.
+This shift turns PWAs from fragile web pages into apps that work no matter what the network looks like.

 Benefits of Offline-First PWAs